promptfoo/promptfoo/site/docs/guides/chatbase-redteam.md

 - Node.js 18+
 - promptfoo CLI (`npm install -g promptfoo`)
-- Chatbase API credentials
+- Chatbase API credentials:
   - API Bearer Token (from your Chatbase dashboard)
   - Chatbot ID (found in your bot's settings)

 ### Basic Configuration

-First, initialize the red team testing environment:
+1. Initialize the red team testing environment:

 ```bash
 promptfoo redteam init
 ```

-This launches a setup UI for configuring your Chatbase target, plugins, and test strategies.
-After configuration, you'll receive a configuration file.
-The Chatbase target configuration is crucial and should look similar to this:
+2. Configure your Chatbase target in the setup UI.
+Your configuration file should look similar to this:

 ```yaml
 targets: